“This post may contain affiliate links. Please read my disclosure for more info.

 How to Know if You Need to take a Break

-Are you running out of the house without breakfast, grabbing a donut at work, then working through lunch and returning home reaching for a beer or glass of wine to dull your headache?
+- Do you run out of the house without breakfast, grab a donut at work, then work through lunch and return home reaching for a beer or glass of wine to dull your headache?

 If you can identify with some of these scenarios, then you should evaluate the balance in your life.

-Like, I’d like to see Key West, or I’d like to run a 5K comfortably, I’d like the family to explore the Grand Canyon or I’d like for the family to plan a skiing trip.
+Like, I’d like to see Key West, or I’d like to run a 5K comfortably, or I’d like for the family to plan a skiing trip.

-I spent many years in the IT field but there’s not one instance there that I can point to and call a highlight of my life.
-Although I can instantly recall the feeling I had crossing the finish line of my first marathon.
-That’s something that required a plan, months of dedication, hard work and at the same time, was a great distraction from the stress of work.
+But I can instantly recall the feeling I had crossing the finish line of my first marathon.
 I can vividly recall the feeling of watching my kids ski down a mountain with me for the first time, or climbing beach cliffs in California together.

 The people in your life want to know you, not the accountant or the financial analyst.
 Nobody cares about that killer Excel function you just discovered to return the value of an index.
 Well, most people don’t.